 40. PLAN TO EAT AT THE PARKS

 While the best way to save money in the park is to bring your own food, Disneyland’s delicious eats are all part of the experience.
 There are a ton of great places to eat inside the parks and Downtown Disney.
-I highly recommend eating at one of the themed restaurants like Lamplight Lounge (try the lobster nachos!) or… It’s truly part of the Disney experience!
+I highly recommend eating at one of the themed restaurants like Lamplight Lounge.
+Try the warm donuts with chocolate and raspberry dipping sauces!
+It’s truly part of the Disney experience!